 4. Be Thrilled by a One-Of-A-Kind Show in Vegas

-Since Vegas is the entertainment mecca of the west, they guarantee some of the best shows you’ll find anywhere.
+Since Vegas is the entertainment mecca of the West, they guarantee some of the best shows you’ll find anywhere.
 These aren’t your typical Broadway plays or America’s Got Talent acts.
 These are world-class shows with stories, action, drama, acrobatics, and incredible precision.
 Best of all, you won’t have to pay $500 to see one of the best shows in Las Vegas!
 You can get tickets to any Cirque du Soleil show for less than $80!

 The Cirque du Soleil shows have long reined as the top shows in Las Vegas with lineups like “O,” KÀ, Mystère, The Beatles LOVE, and Michael Jackson ONE.
 But there are plenty of other entertainment options to consider too.
-Blue Man Group is a wildly popular show for families music enthusiasts.
+Blue Man Group is a wildly popular show for families and music enthusiasts.